la-oey/crayon-coaster/README.md

 ## physics_sim_model runs simulations

 Model consists of sampling from the physics parameters (i.e. strict replication x3, tweak position x/y x100, tweak object bounce/mass x100, tweak environment wind/gravity x100) and running forward simulations of the marble drop.
 This model allows us to assess designs' likelihood of success.
+The simulations are sensitive to fullscreen or switching tabs, so you'll need to keep the windows open, or have them run on a second monitor screen.

 To run the simulations locally, input into your terminal: